coresmart/persistencejs/README.md

       t.category = c;
       persistence.add(t);
     }

+Objects can also be removed from the database:

+    persistence.remove(c);

 All changes made to tracked objects can be flushed to the database by using `persistence.flush`, which takes a transaction object and